-I flew into Mexico City and took a 4 hour bus trip from Terminal Norte to Zacatlan, an interesting and pretty town right on the top edge of a large canyon stretching off into the Sierra Norte del Puebla mountain range.
+I flew into Mexico City and took a 4-hour bus trip from Terminal Norte to Zacatlan, an interesting and pretty town right on the top edge of a large canyon stretching off into the Sierra Norte del Puebla mountain range.
 I stayed at the Hotel Posada Don Ramon.

 Day one was a long, hot walk from Zacatlan down a gravel road to the bottom of a valley and on to the small village of Ahuacatlan, a little provincial town with a small square, a church, a few municipal buildings and a clutch of grocery stores.

-Las palabras de Dios
+Las Palabras de Dios

-On my way to Ahuacatan that day I’d met a family of itinerant missionaries who travelled regularly from Zacatlan to the outlying villages to preach the word of God – “las palabras de Dios”.
-Father Rosendo, mother Nelida and three young boys, walking with small bags of clothing and books.
+On my way to Ahuacatan that day I’d met a family of itinerant missionaries who travelled regularly from Zacatlan to the outlying villages to preach the word of God – “las Palabras de Dios”.
+Father Rosendo, mother Nelida, and three young boys walking with small bags of clothing and books.

 We walked together for 3 hours, and they invited me to stop with them at a few houses along the way where they talked and prayed with indigenous villagers.

-At the end of the 10 minute sermon we all stood in a circle inside the cabin and joined arms to say a prayer, something in Spanish and then something the old couple could understand in Nahuatl.
+At the end of the 10-minute sermon we all stood in a circle inside the cabin and joined arms to say a prayer, something in Spanish and then something the old couple could understand in Nahuatl.

 Fire in the sky

-Day two was a shorter 22km walk to Tepango de Rodriguez, a small village spread unevenly across two hills.
+Day two was a shorter 22 km walk to Tepango de Rodriguez, a small village spread unevenly across two hills.
 There was a surprisingly large church on the top of one of the hills, and houses all over the other.

 An hour after the storm started the electricity in the town went out, and it started to rain big drops of warm, dusty rain.
 I stood there on the roof, with the lightening slowly limping away in the distance while little lanterns and flashlights appeared all over the streets of the village.

-Before bed, the owner took me downstairs and out into the back yard to a small wooden room where I found a bucket of hot water, a bucket of cold water and a scoop made out of a piece of plastic bucket.
+Before bed, the owner took me downstairs and out into the back yard to a small wooden room where I found a bucket of hot water, a bucket of cold water and a scoop made out of a piece of a plastic bucket.
 I propped my flashlight up against part of the wall and had my shower.